atk4/data/docs/conditions.md

 $m->addCondition('name', ['John', 'Joe']);
 ```

-For all other cases you can implement them with :php:meth:`Model::expr`:
+For all other cases you can implement them with {php:meth}`Model::expr`:

 ```
 $m->addCondition($m->expr('(day([birth_date]) = day([registration_date]) or day([birth_date]) = [])', 10));